Run-Off coverage and exemption from premiums

 Generally, contract employees who work on a fee-for-service basis and/or work irregular hours are not eligible for exemption.
 Please contact LAWPRO for assistance in determining your eligibility.

-I am an employed LAWYER in a major LAW FIRM but do only legal research.
-Would I qualify for an exemption from having to pay the insurance premium?
+I am an employed lawyer in a law firm but do only legal research.
+Do I qualify for an exemption?

-Most LAWYERS who provide research services do provide opinions that are subsequently provided to clients of the LAW FIRM.
-These LAWYERS are considered to be practising law and are required to pay the insurance premium.
+Most lawyers who provide research services give opinions that are subsequently provided to clients of the firm.
+These lawyers are considered to be practising law and are required to pay the insurance premium.

-I’m currently an exempt LAWYER.
-What insurance coverage do I have under the primary LSO program for any pro bono work that I do?
+As an exempt lawyer do I have coverage for any pro bono work that I do?

-I act as in-house counsel and therefore am claiming exemption (e).
-However, my employer now wishes me to provide legal advice to the company’s clients.
-Can I maintain my exemption if I provide legal advice to my employer’s clients?
+I act as in-house counsel and therefore am claiming exemption.
+My employer now wishes me to provide legal advice to the company’s clients.
+Can I maintain my exemption?

-You may qualify for the Part-Time Practice Option, which provides for a 40 per cent premium discount.
-As corporate counsel, these criteria would apply only to the PROFESSIONAL SERVICES you provide to unrelated third parties.
-If you are currently on exemption (e) and wish to apply for practice coverage under the primary LSO program, please complete a New Applicant Application form.
+You may qualify for the Part-Time Practice Option, at a 50% premium discount.
+As corporate counsel, these criteria would apply only to the professional services you provide to unrelated third parties.
+If you are currently on exemption and wish to apply for practice coverage please complete a New Applicant Application form.